 - i.
 Up to 40% of the total required parking spaces may be provided by compact stalls. - ii.
-No parking spaces shall be required for dwelling units or guest rooms restricted to the Target Population. - iii.
-For projects located within one-half (1/2) mile of a Transit Stop, or of a Major Transit Stop as defined in Section 21155(b) of the California Public Resources Code, no more than one-half (1/2) parking space shall be required for each income-restricted dwelling unit or guest room not occupied by the Target Population.
-Otherwise, no more than one (1) parking space shall be required for each restricted affordable unit or guest room not occupied by the Target Population. - iv.
-One parking space for every 20 dwelling units or guest rooms shall be required for the purpose of accommodating guests, Supportive Services, and case management. - v.
-For projects located in the Downtown Community Plan, no parking space shall be required for dwelling units or guest rooms dedicated or set aside for households that earn less than 50% of the Area Median Income as determined by the Los Angeles Housing and Community Investment Department, or its successor agency. - vi.
-Parking reductions offered for Qualified Permanent Supportive Housing Projects shall always be consistent or greater than those in California Government Code Section 65915(p).
+No parking spaces shall be required for dwelling units or guest rooms restricted to the target population. - iii.
+For projects located within 1⁄2-mile of a transit stop, or of a major transit stop as defined in California Public Resources Code, Section 21155(b), no more than 0.5 parking spaces shall be required for each income-restricted dwelling unit or guest room not occupied by the target population.
+Otherwise, no more than 1 parking space shall be required for each restricted affordable unit or guest room not occupied by the target population. - iv.
+One parking space for every 20 dwelling units or guest rooms shall be required for the purpose of accommodating guests, supportive services, and case management. - v.
+For projects located in the Downtown Community Plan, no parking space shall be required for dwelling units or guest rooms dedicated or set aside for households that earn less than 50% of the Area Median Income as determined by the Los Angeles Housing and Community Investment Department. - vi.
+Parking reductions offered for Qualified Permanent Supportive Housing Projects shall always be consistent or greater than those in California Government Code Section 65915(p). - vii.
+If the parking requirements applicable to the project site pursuant to Article 4.
+(Development Standards) are less than the parking required by one of the applicable parking options in this Subsection, an applicant may use the parking requirements of Article 4.
+(Development Standards).